seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 returned is the mathematical result modulo 2\ :sup:`n`\ , where n is the bit width of the result.

-Because LLVM integers use a two's complement representation, and the result is the same width as the operands, this instruction returns the correct result for both signed and unsigned integers.
+Because LLVM37 integers use a two's complement representation, and the result is the same width as the operands, this instruction returns the correct result for both signed and unsigned integers.
 If a full product (e.g. ``i32`` * ``i32`` -> ``i64``) is needed, the operands should be